-The MDA Root River Small Watershed Project will continue in 2011 to evaluate the effectiveness of BMPs.
-Two part-time staff will be funded in the SWCD.
-One will work with farmers on the adoption of BMPs and measuring their effectiveness.
-The other will conduct water quality monitoring to evaluate how well the practices reduce pollutant transport.
+The MDA Root River Field to Stream Partnership will continue in 2012 to evaluate the effectiveness of BMPs.
+Two part-time staff will be funded in the SWCD to work with farmers on the adoption of BMPs and measuring their effectiveness and to conduct water quality monitoring.
 Cost share funds will be available to the producers in the watersheds for implementation of practices.
+The SWCD also administers subcontracts for the project.

-A summer internship position has been applied for through the Conservation Corps of Minnesota.
+A summer intern position has been applied for through the Conservation Corps of Minnesota.
 If the position is not available, the SWCD will fund the position.
 The intern will gain experience with implementing conservation practices, doing outreach and education on storm water management, and assisting with water quality monitoring.

-The Fillmore SWCD will be an active participant in the Mississippi River Basin Healthy Watersheds Initiative for the Root River which will provide additional funding through NRCS for the EQIP, CSP, WHIP, WREP, and Conservation Innovations Grant programs.
+The Fillmore SWCD will be an active participant in the Mississippi River Basin Healthy Watersheds Initiative for the Root River which will provide additional funding through NRCS for practices funded through the EQIP, WHIP and Conservation Innovations Grant programs.
 SWCD staff will be promoting the practices eligible for these funds and assisting landowners with their implementation.
 BWSR TA funding will help to pay for some staff time for this effort.
+The Conservation Planning Specialist hired with funding from NRCS and The Nature Conservation will continue to update conservation plans with a focus on the MRBI watersheds.
+A Conservation Innovations Grant awarded to the MDA is establishing more edge of field monitoring sites in the Root River watershed.
+The SWCD is partnering with MDA to set up and maintain the sites.

-Fillmore SWCD is a member of the steering committee for a nutrient efficiency coalition created with the help of the Conservation Technology Information Center funded by an EPA hypoxia grant.
-A conference is being organized for February 15, 2011 in Rochester for ag consultants and cooperatives about nutrient efficiency and management.
-A \$5000 grant from the coalition will be used to study the nutrient availability in solid pack manure used in combination with additional nitrogen and comparing areas where the manure is either incorporated or broadcast only.
+Fillmore SWCD has participated in the nutrient efficiency coalition created with the help of the Conservation Technology Information Center (CTIC).
+A conference is being organized for February 15, 2012 in Morton for ag consultants, cooperatives and other ag professionals about nutrient efficiency and management.
+Information from the Root River projects will be part of the conference program.
+Funding from MDA research funds will be applied for to continue the manure pack study begun in 2011 using a CTIC grant.

-In 2004, the Fillmore SWCD began assisting the county on an "as needed" basis with conducting on-site inspections of new and upgraded ISTS systems.
+In 2004, the Fillmore SWCD began assisting the county on an "as needed" basis with conducting onsite inspections of new and upgraded ISTS systems.
 In addition, the District administers the Ag BMP loan program to assist homeowners with upgrading systems that are failing.
-AgBMP loans are also available to landowners to assist in implementation of conservation practices and BMPs, such as feedlot fixes and no till planters.
+Ag BMP loans are also available to landowners to assist in implementation of conservation practices and BMPs, such as feedlot fixes and no till planters and to replace wells that are contaminated or do not meet setback requirements from pollution sources.